This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Roast Red Peppers

-Learn how to roast red peppers at home, in just 35 minutes!
-Oven roasted red peppers are simple to make with just 2 ingredients and can be used in so many ways.
+Learn how to roast red peppers with this easy roasted red peppers recipe!
+It needs just 2 simple ingredients and can be used in so many ways.

 Tap underlined ingredients to see where to get them.
 Please turn Safari reader mode OFF to view ingredients.